RadioCampusFrance/wordpress-theme-campusgrenoble/readme.txt

 Baskerville WordPress Theme, Copyright 2015 Anders Norén Baskerville is distributed under the terms of the GNU GPL v2

+2016 - Modifications by Martin Kirchgessner in order to fit on campusgrenoble.org .

 Install Steps
 --------------